re-message/client/README.md

 Any transport requires message serializer from `relmsg/message` package.
 You can use `RM\Standard\Message\Serializer\ChainMessageSerializer` class to pass serializers for each message type.

-After creation of transport instance, you can use `RM\Component\Client\ClientFactory` to create an instance of client.
-This class has several setters that provide client customization.
+After creation of transport instance, you can use `RM\Component\Client\ClientFactory` or `RM\Component\Client\ClientConfigurator` to create an instance of client.
+We recommend using the configurator because he has simple settings.
+Factory has several setters that provide client customization.

 In any case, you need to configure the following properties:

 * The transport (it is required in constructor and `create()` method)

-Also, you can configure these properties:
+Also, you can configure these properties via factory:

 * The hydrator, creates entity objects from response
 * The repository registry, contains repositories created via factory